DanielTYH13/1a-Obsidian/MATH115/L10/Ranks of Matrices.md

 Def'n:
 - A system of m linear equations in n variables is overdetermined $\iff$ ==$m > n$==
-	- Oftentimes, overdetermined systems will be inconsistent, due to an excess of restrictions.
+	- ==Oftentimes, overdetermined systems will be inconsistent, due to an excess of restrictions.== <!--SR:!2025-10-24,3,250-->

 Theorem:
 - An undetermined system that is consistent ==will have infinitely many solutions==